enXov/dll-proxy/original_dlls/README.md

 This will:
 1. Parse the DLL and extract all exported functions
+2. Auto-detect export types (regular, COM/PRIVATE, ordinal-only)
-2. Generate a header file with MSVC pragma forwarding directives
+3. Generate a header file with MSVC pragma forwarding directives using GLOBALROOT paths
-3. Save it to `../src/exports/winmm.h`
+4. Save it to `../src/exports/winmm.h`

 ### Step 3: Verify Generated Header